Increasing your customer intelligence leads to better business outcomes.

 - 1) Create a persistent customer record in a central database that can handle the velocity, volume, and variety of data associated with and created by the customer

 - 2) Make that privacy-compliant, seamlessly integrated profile data available to the everyone within the business in a format they can use to carry out their work

 - 3) Enable marketing to liberate data across channels by orchestrating bespoke experiences that benefit both customers and the business in every lifecycle stage

 Our pure-play CDP offers marketers rich customer intelligence in various forms — insights that help them connect with their customer base at the most pertinent places and times:

-For example, our Segment Discovery Insight feature allows marketing pros who use our platform to “zoom” in on all their dynamically updated segments and view intricate details (e.g., spend, customer lifetime value):
+For example, our Segment Discovery Insight allows those who use our CDP to “zoom” in on all dynamic segments and view intricate details (e.g., spend, customer lifetime value):

 - More specifically, they can provide timely, individualized content and product recommendations via email, in targeted social media ads, or through on-site messaging.

 This is an approach (and CDP feature) that serves BlueConic customer Belgian Cycling Factory well: The company helps partner dealers target customers in regions (and boost traffic and sales) by implementing highly personalized experiences across channels.

 It’s these kind of analysis and data activation capabilities that help those who use BlueConic improve customer satisfaction and cultivate more fruitful, long-term customer relationships.

 And the CDP has proven time and again for brands it’s the premier business tool to help them plan their marketing around — and profit from — their wealth of customer intelligence.